Otis T. Carr

-Otis T. Carr (December 7, 1904 – September 20, 1982) first emerged into the 1950s flying saucer scene in Baltimore, Maryland, in 1955 when he founded OTC Enterprises, a company that was supposed to advance and apply technology originally suggested by Nikola Tesla.
+Otis T. Carr (December 7, 1904 – September 20, 1982) first emerged into the 1950s flying saucer scene in Baltimore, Maryland.
+In 1955, he founded OTC Enterprises, a company that was supposed to advance and apply technology originally suggested by Nikola Tesla.
 The claim to be applying some idea of Tesla's was quite common among exploiters of the flying saucer movement in the 1950s; for example.
-George Van Tassel's Integratron was supposedly based partially on (unspecified) lore from Tesla, partially on lore from friendly Space Brothers from Venus.
+George Van Tassel's Integratron was supposedly based partially on (unspecified) lore from Tesla and partially on lore from friendly Space Brothers from Venus.

 Carr patented a flying saucer, and asserted he was working on a full-size version that could fly to the Moon and return in less than a day, using two counter-rotating metal plates, spinning electromagnets and large capacitors, which when spinning charged and powered by a battery, which became "activated by the energy of space."
 He named this device the Ezechiel Wheel.
 Carr's scheme resembles slightly earlier proposals by John R. R. Searl and Thomas Townsend Brown.
 Carr also claimed to have invented "The Gravity Electric Generator", "The Utron Electric battery", "The Carrotto Gravity Motor", and "The Photon Gun".